 From Tuesday 17 March, SJ has canceled selected departures.
 SJ continues to run trains on all routes in the whole country, but train traffic will be affected in principle on all routes.
 Our ambition is for this to be done in such a way that our travellers are affected as little as possible.
 This means that SJ offers the traveller the option to choose a different departure, but there will still be room for everyone who wants to travel.
 The service on board the trains may also be affected.

-If your journey is affected by this, you will receive information via sms about the canceled train and offer of free rebooking or cancellation which you can carry out yourself on sj.se or in our app, this applies to all ticket types and flexibilities.
+If your journey is affected by this, you will receive information via sms about the cancelled train and an offer of free rebooking which you can carry out yourself on sj.se or in our app.
+This applies to all ticket types and flexibilities.
+You need to rebook within 180 days since you credit value is valid for a limited amount of time, however your journey can take place at a later date.
+If you do not think that you have any use of this credit value, please contact our customer service and we will refund your ticket instead.
 For tickets booked through a travel agency, the travel agency needs to be contacted.

 Please keep yourself updated on sj.se/traffic-info or with our app.